szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 - They inflict 1d4 poison damage on each melee attack universally
 - They are 75% resistant to poison damage, but not to poisoning itself
 - They move 4 points faster than normal

-Additionally, my mod fixes in passing ICYUAN01 from attacking with long swords with a penalty of -2 to THAC0 due to missing proficiencies.

 ### Make some golem creatures more unique (3120) (IWDEE BGEE BG2EE EET)